Little Coates

-Little Coates is an area of western Grimsby, in the North East Lincolnshire district, in the ceremonial county of Lincolnshire, England.
-It is in the Yarborough ward of the North East Lincolnshire Unitary Council.
+Little Coates is an area of western Grimsby, in the North East Lincolnshire, in the ceremonial county of Lincolnshire, England.
+It is in the Yarborough ward of the North East Lincolnshire Council.

 History

 Little Coates was already inhabited at the time of the Norman Conquest.
 By 1861 it had a population of 59 and consisted of Saint Michael's church (later rebuilt by Sir Walter Tapper in 1915) and a few cottages.
 There was also a farm on the site where now stands the recreation ground and golf course.

 Situated just within the parish, near present-day Chelmsford Avenue and Westhill Road, were natural water springs.
 Waterworks were established here in 1863 by the Great Grimsby Waterworks Company.
 Supplies were pumped from the springs to homes in neighbouring Grimsby via a reservoir at Scartho.
 Today the site is owned by Anglian Water.

 By 1901 the population had reached 83.
 In the northern corner of the parish fish curing houses were erected.
 Dixons paper mill opened in 1906 - population increased as houses were built in the vicinity of the mill, with a community established in the Gilbey Road area.
 The mill closed in 1973.
 Little Coates school was opened in Harlow Street, and is still functioning.
 In 1921 Little Coates' population was 2,768.

 From 1974 to 1996 it was in the county of Humberside.
 Until 1996 it was in Great Grimsby district.